vjelic/device-metrics-exporter-glog-fork/docs/installation/docker.md

 ## Installation

-The Metrics Exporter container is hosted on Docker Hub at [rocm/device-metrics-exporter](https://hub.docker.com/r/rocm/device-metrics-exporter).
+The Device Metrics Exporter container is hosted on Docker Hub at [rocm/device-metrics-exporter](https://hub.docker.com/r/rocm/device-metrics-exporter).

 - Start the container: